sg-wireless/pymakr-vsc/README.md

 ## Getting Started

-If you have a Pycom device, you just need to install this extension and you're ready to go.
+If you have a Pycom device, you can install this extension and you're ready to go.

 [GET_STARTED.md](./GET_STARTED.md)